azagniotov/stubby4j/README.md

 #### query

-* if omitted, stubby ignores query parameters for the given url.
+* is can be a full-fledged __regular expression__
-* a yaml hashmap of variable/value pairs.
+* if not stubbed, stubby ignores query parameters on incoming request and will match only request URL
-* allows the query parameters to appear in any order in a uri
+* query params can be specified regardless of their order in incoming request.
+In other words - order agnostic
 * query params can also be an array with double/single quoted/un-quoted elements: ```attributes=["id","uuid"]``` or ```attributes=[id,uuid]```.
 Please note no spaces between the CSV

 ```yaml